Cozy Peach Kitchen

 Making dump-and-bake gnocchi is very straightforward.
 The frozen ingredients are added directly to the pan, so no thawing is necessary.

-Meatballs, pasta sauce, and gnocchi in a white square baking dish.
+Meatballs, pasta sauce, and gnocchi in a glass baking dish.

-The pan does not need to be oiled before use.
-Just add the gnocchi, meatballs, and pasta sauce and stir to fully coat the gnocchi in the sauce.
+The pan does not need to be oiled before adding the ingredients.
+Just add the gnocchi, meatballs, and pasta sauce.
+Drizzle with balsamic vinegar.

 Baked gnocchi topped with golden melted mozzarella and broccoli.